bbucksch/bbucksch.github.io/docs/index.md

 1. __Image size__: Each generated images has dimensions 640x640.
 1. __Object count__ (sampled ~ N(8,2)): The number of individual pieces of garbage that appear in an image, rounded to the nearest positive integer.
 2. __Object center x and y positions__ (sampled ~ N(320, 108)): The position where each object is centered.
 Using a normal distribution centered at the image's center is motivated by the need to form realistic piles.
-3. __Object rescale heigh and width__ (sampled ~ N(256, 64)): The new size of the object added to the image.
+3. __Object rescale height and width__ (sampled ~ N(256, 64)): The new size of the object added to the image.
 The resultant stretch is meant to simulate unexpected angles with the camera, as well as intra-class variations.
 4. __Object rotation__: We randomly rotate each object, as piles of trash rarely have orientation, especially when photographed from above.
 5. __Maximum tolerated occlusion__ (50%): After pasting images on top of existing ones, older images may become too occluded.
 To address this, we only include labels for object whose pixels remain at least 50% not covered.